1. Checkmk in a Docker container

 If you use one of the Checkmk Enterprise Editions, you are able to bypass postfix completely so that Checkmk forwards notifications directly to a smarthost.
 This is done by the synchronous SMTP, which is described in detail in the article about notifications.
 Here an authentification over SMTP is also possible.

-As soon you connect multiple Checkmk containers/instances together
+As soon you connect multiple Checkmk containers/sites together

 in a distributed environment you will need a special TCP port for the